mict-zhaw/chall_e2e_stt/README.md

    - *`--` Reformulations*: Marked with double dashes, e.g.: "He’s -- he doesn’t like school."
    - *`(...)`Long Pauses*: Denoted with ellipses "(…)"

-3) **Metadata**: A comprehensive Excel file serves as the metadata source, documenting each audio recording with details about the intervention, participants, recording conditions, and tasks assigned.
-This metadata enhances our understanding of the context in which each recording was made, although it does not directly link to the speakers in the transcripts due to the complexity of accurately matching voices to participants.
+3) **Metadata**: An Excel file documents metadata for each audio recording, detailing the intervention, participants, recording conditions, and tasks.
+This enhances understanding of the recording context but doesn't link speakers to transcripts due to matching complexity.

-#### Dataset
+### Data Preparation and Availability

 Data processing for this project has been outsourced and divided into two resources for easy access: a [data preparation repository](https://github.zhaw.ch/mict/chall_data) (🔒) and a [Huggingface dataset](https://huggingface.co/datasets/mict-zhaw/chall).